MasbeeCode/Katti/README.md

 # Kattis

-Repository meant to house the my solutions to various problems on Kattis.com
+Repository meant to house my solutions to various problems on Kattis.com

 Its primary function is to practice problem solving/learn fundimental concepts(Primarily in python3)